Oil Edges Up as Harvey Disrupts U.S. Crude Flow

 "When refineries are not able to run on the U.S. coast, WTI light sweet crude is accumulating in Cushing, pushing down the price there," said Bjarne Schieldrop, chief commodities analyst at SEB Markets.
 "But it also means less light sweet crude is flowing into the market, which is supportive."

-Traders are poised to make a profit from importing crude products from Europe to supply the U.S.

-Analysts estimate that about 40 oil tankers have been contracted to carry oil products from Europe to compensate for lost production in the U.S. form the Gulf of Mexico refinery shutdowns.

-Analysts are watching another storm on the horizon that may further disrupt U.S. exports that stood at between 5 million to 6 million barrels a day of crude and petroleum products before the storm.
+Analysts are watching another storm brewing on the horizon in the Atlantic Ocean that may further disrupt U.S. exports that stood at between 5 million to 6 million barrels a day of crude and petroleum products before the storm.
+The storm, named Irma, is currently projected to pass over the U.S. East Coast

 "We have been warning about the next tropical development," said Olivier Jakob, an analyst at research group Petromatrix.
 "Tropical storm Irma...should gain hurricane status before the weekend."